 2. Climbing the story mountain

 Creating a plot is a bit like climbing a mountain – each event in the story builds on the one before it until you reach the peak, and then you descend again to reach the ending.
 Make sure your child’s story has a strong structure by making them complete a story mountain.
-Have your child draw a mountain with the subheadings ‘beginning’, ‘build-up’, ‘challenge’, and ‘problem’ on the way up, and ‘problem solved’ and ‘ending’ on the way down, or they could use the template below.
+Have your child draw a mountain with the subheadings ‘beginning’, ‘build-up’, ‘challenge’, and ‘problem’ on the way up, and ‘problem solved’ and ‘ending’ on the way down, or they could use the activity sheet below.
 Encourage them to think about the problems and challenges their protagonists will face.

 3. Overcoming obstacles

 Action drives the plot of a story forward.
 Pick a fictional character and give them a story starter such as Spiderman discovering a radioactive banana in his lunchbox.
 Ask your child how the character would deal with the problem.
 Once they’ve explained their solution, add another obstacle.
 Try to keep up the game as long as you can (and see how outlandish the action becomes!).
 You could also try the game the other way around, with your child providing inventive obstacles and you suggesting solutions.